Valiant Hearts: The Great War: Plot

 Meanwhile, in a French prisoner of war camp, Karl learns his son is ill.
 Determined to reunite with his family, Karl escapes the camp.
 Unbeknown to this, Emile believes he was killed while trying to escape.
 Karl encounters Anna, who helps drive him back to his farm at occupied Saint-Mihiel, but they are both captured by the Germans.
 Karl escapes when the Allies stage another assault that reaches his farm.
 He discovers it has been shelled with chlorine gas.
 Karl saves Marie's life by giving her his gas mask, but he succumbs to the gas.
 Anna arrives and saves Karl's life.
 When he recovers, Karl is finally reunited with his wife and son after three years of war and exile.

-Back on the front lines, Emile is forced into the bloody and suicidal Nivelle offensive.
+Back on the frontlines, Emile is forced into the bloody and suicidal Nivelle offensive.
 As his commanding officer constantly forces his troops into the line of fire and to their deaths, Emile finally reaches his breaking point and strikes the officer with his shovel, inadvertently killing him.
 He is court-martialed and sentenced to death by firing squad despite the protests of other soldiers.
+As he is dragged to his execution, Freddie and the survivors of the doomed offensive salute him for his heroism.
 In his final letter to Marie, Emile expresses his hatred of war, his grief at Karl's apparent death and his inability to save his son in law, and hopes that she and her family can find happiness.
 Emile is executed, and some time later, Karl and his family (with the newly adopted Walt in tow) visit his grave to mourn him.
 The story ends in 1917 when the United States officially enters the war and sends its army to Europe to fight on the Western Front.
 The final message states that "Even though their bodies have long since returned to dust, their sacrifice still lives on.
 We must strive to cherish their memory and never forget..."